can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 install it both in a dev environment and as an easily installable package.

-A task of running the system as a script is perfectly solved by `roswell` [script][roswell script] and compilation is done with a [buildapp][buildapp script].
-Since script cannot be used to build a system and roswell and buildapp pass slightly different parameters to the entry point I ended up moving entry point logic into a [separate package][main package].
+A task of running the system as a script is perfectly solved by `roswell` [script][roswell script] and compilation is [done][buildapp script] with a [buildapp][buildapp].
+Since script cannot be used by buildapp to build a system and roswell and buildapp pass slightly different parameters to the entry point I ended up moving entry point logic into a [separate package][main package].

-Buildapp itself works awesome in case quicklisp specifically and lisp is set up on the computer, however, I wanted to make it really easy installable and putting a binary file on Github release doesn't sound right then.
-The usual way to install a program on MacOs nowadays is Homebrew.
+Buildapp itself works amazingly well in case lisp and quicklisp are set up on the computer, however, I wanted to make it really easy installable and attaching a binary file to Github release doesn't sound user friendly for cli tool.
+The usual way to install a program on Mac OS nowadays is via Homebrew.
 A specific requirement for homebrew formulas is not to use any kind of additional package manager to build a program, hence quicklisp could not be used as is and I looked for a workaround.

 The result was [cl-brewer][cl-brewer] system that generates a Homebrew formula with urls pointing to all the dependencies so that formula can download them all and then use quicklisp and buildapp to make a binary without any additional downloads.

+For Linux distributions I didn't bother to create a package, however making a deb-package or a snap or whatever looks easy enough.
+It just waits for a hero that will do it.

 A little note about arguments parsing.
 There are libraries for this task in the ecosystem but I ended up using none of them.
 I wanted